x

 Polyhedron Penannular Brooch

 07 Fib Polyeder Polyhedron penannular brooch for the Viking garb according to an original find from Finland.
-Bronze, silver plated or sterling silver.
+Bronze, silver-plated or 925 silver.
 6 x 5.5 cm.

 Details